neondatabase/website/content/docs/functions/math-round.md

 ### Using round() to calculate accurate percentages

 The `round()` function is often used when calculating and displaying percentages.
-For example, consider a table of with sales data for different products.
+For example, consider a table with sales data for different products.
 Let's calculate the percentage of total sales contributed by each product.

 ```sql
 WITH product_sales(product_id, sales_amount) AS (